 Applicants MUST be a public agency within an OMEGA RTPO County that is legally allowed to enter into a contract with ODOT.

-Project must be on a Federal Aid Route (Exceptions are Safety and Bicycle/Pedestrian Projects)
+Project must be on a Federal Aid Route (Exceptions are Bridges, Safety and Bicycle/Pedestrian Projects)

+Bridges must have a span of at least 20 feet.

 Project must be in one of the plans listed in the OMEGA RTPO Allocation Program Policy